 message HelloRequest { string name = 1;}

-message HelloReply { string message = 1;}
+message HelloReply { string message = 3;}

 This defines a simple gRPC service with a single SayHello

-Step 3: Generating Rust Code from Protobuf
+Generating Rust Code

 Next, we’ll generate Rust code from the .proto